phakawatfong/networkrail-airflow-dbt/README.md

 poetry install
 ```

-run this command to the poetry shell, to work under our configured dependencies
+run this command to the poetry shell, to work under our configured dependencies (Run this command everytime you start working on a project)

 ```
 poetry shell